modir/using-laminas-framework-book/version2/docs/netbeans.md

 Here we will provide some useful tips on using NetBeans for PHP programming.
 We will learn how to launch and interactively debug a laminas-based website.

-Q> *What if I want to use another IDE (not NetBeans) for developing my applications?*
+> *What if I want to use another IDE (not NetBeans) for developing my applications?*
-Q>
+>
-Q> Well, you can use any IDE you want.
-The problem is that it is impossible to cover Q> all IDEs for PHP development in this book.
-The author only provides instructions Q> for NetBeans IDE.
+> Well, you can use any IDE you want.
+The problem is that it is impossible to cover
+> all IDEs for PHP development in this book.
+The author only provides instructions
+> for NetBeans IDE.
 It would be easier for a beginner to use NetBeans IDE.
+Advanced
-Advanced Q> developers may use an IDE of their choices.
+> developers may use an IDE of their choices.

 ## Run Configuration